-Phase II proposals will be due 120 days from the start of the Phase I period of performance.
+Phase II proposals will be due 120 days from the start of the Phase I period of performance and will be submitted via Box.
 Firms will be notified of the exact date when they receive their Phase I award.
-The goal is to reduce the time between the end of the Phase I and the beginning of the Phase II periods of performance.
+The goal is to reduce the time between the end of Phase I and the beginning of the Phase II periods of performance.